-To prevent (harmless) soap ash from forming, like it has on my soap, spritz the surface with 99% isopropyl alcohol immediately after you’ve finished pouring the soap.
+To prevent (harmless) soap ash from forming, like it has on my soap, force-gel the soap in the oven.
 If you do forget, like I did, you can gently wash off the soap ash using a little bit of water.

 - 750 g olive oil